-Atanas Ndanu is our main contact in Tanzania for the work with schools and for the soil and water conservation activities in his village.
-He leads the building activities as the head builder, 'fundi mkuu’.
-He has actively striven to learn new techniques and afterwards taught them to the other builders within the project.
-He was first trained in tank building by Liana in 2006.
-Later he expanded his skills to several stove models and several other rainwater harvesting tank models.
+Atanas Ndanu is Liana’s main contact in Tanzania for the work with schools and for the soil and water conservation activities in his village.
+He leads the building activities as the head builder ‘fundi mkuu’.
+He is the secretary of the builder group UMAUKI (Umoja wa Mafundi Ujenzi Kilimanjaro).
+UMAUKI has currently 15 builders .
+Ndanu was first trained in tank building within a Liana project in 2006.
+Later he expanded his skills to several stove models and rainwater harvesting tank models.
 He has actively striven to learn new skills and techniques and afterwards taught them to many others.
-As we continue to spread the technology to new villages, Ndanu is in the key role in mobilising the fundis, the communities and the schools.
+As we continue to spread the technology to new schools and new villages, Ndanu is in the key role of mobilising the builders, the communities and the schools.
 He discusses and plans all the Tanzania work with Eija.
 He has since 2017 contributed most of the photos on Liana news blog page.

-Richard Coe, Biometrician (Founder member, Liana Secretary) Ric has a professional background in biometrics and statistics.
+Richard (Ric) Coe, Scientist (Founder member, Liana Secretary) Ric works in agroecological research and development programs.
 He is currently sharing his time between the World Agroforestry Centre (ICRAF) and Statistics for Sustainable Development.
-His areas of expertise are: Planning sound data collection; Baseline surveys, monitoring and evaluation data collection, impact analysis, adaptive management, experiments; Agriculture, rural development, natural resource management, environmental sciences; Managing data and information; Data analysis, quantitative modeling and statistics; Research project planning; Planning participatory enquiries to generate quantitative evidence; Quality assurance for research and investigative activities; Research project evaluation; and Professional training and capacity building.
+His areas of expertise are: Planning sound data collection; Baseline surveys, monitoring and evaluation data collection, impact analysis, adaptive management, experiments; agroecology, rural development, natural resource management, environmental sciences; Managing data and information; Data analysis, quantitative modeling and statistics; Research project planning; Planning participatory enquiries to generate quantitative evidence; Quality assurance for research and investigative activities; and Professional training and capacity building.
 Home page: www.riccoe.net

-Erja-Riitta Alander, Surface designer Erja came to Liana as a volunteer in 2008.
+Erja-Riitta Alander, (MA) Erja came to Liana as a volunteer in 2008.
 Erja’s task was to lead a one-month basketry workshop in Kapedo village in the northern semi-desert area of Kenya.
 The Kikapu workshop (Kikapu=basket in Swa), Kapedo basketry workshop for women to create new designs and products for improved marketing and income generation was implemented together with the local CBO KEDA (Kapedo Educational and Development Association).
-Erja is a textile artist, designer and illustrator.
-She studied in the Seinäjoki polytechnic (BA) and University of Art and Design Helsinki (MA) in 2008.
+Erja graduated from the University of Art and Design Helsinki (MA) in 2008.
 Her previous training had included interior textile design (Seinäjoki polytechnic).
 In 2014 she expanded her skills in customer service and participatory leadership by completing an undergraduate degree in nursing.
 Since 2017 Erja has worked for the municipality of Salo as a youth worker, organizing various youth activities such as art workshops.
 In addition, she is a volunteer coordinator or Särkisalo cultural vicarage (https://www.kulttuuripappila.fi/).

-Susanna Mäkelä, Human Resources Management Specialist Susanna came to Liana as a volunteer in October 2008 when she was living in Nairobi, Kenya.
+Susanna Mäkelä, Human Resources Director Susanna came to Liana as a volunteer in October 2008 when she was living in Nairobi, Kenya.
 Her task was to compile a review of firewood saving stoves based on the documentation available on the Internet.
-This has guided us in the selection of models for further testing and introduction in our projects in Tanzania.
+This initially guided Liana in the selection of models for further testing and introduction in the projects in Tanzania.
 Susanna has also audited Liana accounts since 2015.
 She has MA in political sciences from the University of Helsinki.
-She currently works at Lemminkäinen.
+She currently works at Outotec, Helsinki, Finland.

-Johanna Kolehmainen, Biologist (Joined in February 2010) Johanna has a PhD degree in Plant Biology.
+Johanna Kolehmainen, Biologist (Joined in February 2010, Board member 2010-2011) Johanna has a PhD degree in Plant Biology.
 Her MSc and PhD thesis projects focused on the population ecology and genetics of the endangered African Violets (genus Saintpaulia) of the East Usambara Mountains in Tanzania.
 Johanna’s professional interests include Tanzania (East Africa), plant species identification and plant ecology, conservation biology, integrated conservation and development projects, tropical forest conservation, and ecotourism.
 Johanna’s earlier work history consists of miscellaneous plant biological jobs at the University of Helsinki and at the Finnish Environment Institute.
 Currently, she works as a Conservator in charge of the study herbarium at the Dept. of Agricultural Sciences, University of Helsinki.
-On her spare time, Johanna has engaged in voluntary NGO work and development projects in Tanzania.
+On her spare time, Johanna has engaged in voluntary NGO work in Finland and Tanzania.